madtank/gpt-curl-this/README.md

 Once your deployment is successful, you should be able to invoke your lambda function and retrieve random jokes from the API which can be written to the DynamoDB table.

+## You can also read local files with file: command.

-read a local file and ask about this. file:text.txt "What is the color of the grass accourding to test.txt file?"
+read a local file and ask about this.

+file:text.txt "What is the color of the grass accourding to test.txt file?"